 Recommendations

-In light of the need for further work, the complexity of the issue at hand, the aforementioned inconsistencies between various ICANN policies, and the limited mandate of the CWG on the use of Country and Territory Names as TLDs, the CWG recommends that:
+In light of the need for further work, the complexity of the issue at hand, the aforementioned inconsistencies between various ICANN policies, and the limited mandate of the CWG on the use of Country and Territory Names as TLDs, the CWG unanimously recommends that:

 The ICANN community consolidate all policy efforts relating to geographic names (as that term has traditionally very broadly been defined in the ICANN environment to this point) to enable in-depth analyses and discussions on all aspects related to all geographic-related names at all levels of the DNS.
 This is the only way, in our view, to determine whether a harmonized framework is truly achievable.

-Future work should take place with the authority of a policy development process under ICANN’s Bylaws, with a clearly drafted Charter or scope of works that sets out how conclusions and recommendations will inform that policy development process.
-This addresses a key deficiency of this CWG, as it has not been made clear how the group’s work can or will be incorporated in policy-making pursuant to ICANN’s Bylaws.

 Future policy development work must facilitate all-inclusive dialogue to ensure that all members of the community have the opportunity to participate.
 Again, we believe that this is the only way to determine whether a harmonized framework is truly achievable.

+The CWG could not agree unanimousmously on the following: Future work should take place with the authority of a policy development process under ICANN’s Bylaws, with a clearly drafted Charter or scope of works that sets out how conclusions and recommendations will inform that policy development process.
+This addresses a key deficiency of this CWG, as it has not been made clear how the group’s work can or will be incorporated in policy-making pursuant to ICANN’s Bylaws.

+Some members raised issue that issues that are in scope of both the ccNSO and GNSO policy development processes should be addressed through a coordinated effort under both processes.

+Alernative for Recomemndation 3

+[To ensure the conclusions and recommendations of this or comparable CWG will at one point have the authority of a policy developed through the processes under ICANN’s Bylaws, future work should take place with a clear view on how the output of that work relates and input is provided will inform formal policy development processes.
+This may be achieved through a clearly drafted Charter or scope of works that sets out how policy development processes will be informed.
+This addresses a key deficiency of this CWG, as it has not been made clear how the group’s work can or will be incorporated in policy-making pursuant to ICANN’s Bylaws.